ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport Services Implementation

-This section defines the key concepts of the Transport Services architecture.
+This section defines the key concepts for the Transport Services system.

 * Transport Service implementation: This consists of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.